 Don’t forget to add a few drops of some potent essential oils to your bath.
-Manuka oil and lavender make a great combination for reducing stress and healing the skin.
+Our Dry Skin Oil with Manuka and Lavender make a great combination for reducing stress and healing the skin.

 Although they’re similar, magnesium flakes (magnesium chloride) and Epsom salts are slightly different and affect your body in unique ways.

 Now you’re all set to enjoy your first magnesium bath – just add some essential oils and let the stress melt away.
 Explore our Essential Oil Blends to find the right one for you!